 Books about NTIS:

-If you've ever seen a reference to a report with a number that started with PB or AD, you've probably encountered a document that can be obtained from NTIS.
-If you were to order a document through the NTIS website, you would have to pay a fee to obtain a copy.
-What you may not realize is that our library has hundreds of thousands of these reports in print and microfiche, but they may not be listed in the Voyager catalog.
-Many more technical reports are available online for free in various repositories.
-The library can also obtain copies of these documents for you through interlibrary loan, and you don't have to pay NTIS's fee.
+If you've ever seen a reference to a report with a number that started with PB or AD, you've probably encountered a document that is available from NTIS.
+Most documents listed in NTIS's National Technical Reports Library can be downloaded for free.
+Our library has hundreds of thousands of technical reports in print and microfiche, but they are not all listed in OneSearch.
+Many more technical reports are available online for free in various repositories, and we can help you to obtain them.

 Government Documents holds a small collection of NTIS indexes and publications, including: